-Every business needs funding, and many turn to loans.
-Unfortunately, not every business has the sterling credit required to receive a loan from a bank with favorable terms and low interest rates.
+Every business needs funding, and you may need to turn to loans to help fund your business at one time or another.
+Unfortunately, you may not have the sterling credit required to receive a loan from a bank with favorable terms and low interest rates.
 If your business doesn’t qualify for a bank loan, where else can you turn?

 There is an entire industry of alternative lenders that aim to fill the gaps where banks are unwilling or unable to lend.
-However, accepting money from alternative lenders requires business owners to be savvy, lest they dig themselves deeper into debt.
+However, accepting money from alternative lenders requires you to be savvy, or you could dig yourself deep into debt.

 What do lenders look for when considering a business loan?

-When many businesses require funding, their first stop is the bank or some other conventional lender, like a credit union.
+When your business requires funding, your first stop may be the bank or some other conventional lender like a credit union.
 These financial institutions offer a variety of financial products, including term loans and SBA 7(a) loans.

 What does it take to qualify for a loan from a conventional lender?
-Typically, these financial institutions look for several things, including:
+Typically, these financial institutions look at several things.

-1. Credit score: For a business, there are two types of credit scores that matter: your business credit report and your FICO credit score.
+- Credit score: For your business, there are two types of credit scores that matter – your business credit report and your FICO credit score.

-- A business credit score is tied to your employer identification number, which can be registered with Equifax, Experian or Dun & Bradstreet.
-Each organization has its own method of calculating business credit scores; for example, Experian considers factors like credit utilization, size of the business, length of time in business, public records and the owner’s personal credit score to calculate a score ranging from one to 100.
+- A business credit score – which is tied to your employer identification number (EIN) – can be registered with Equifax, Experian, or Dun & Bradstreet.
+Each organization has its own method of calculating business credit scores.
+For example, Experian considers factors like credit utilization, the size of your business, time in business, public records, and the owner’s personal credit score to calculate a score from 1 to 100.

-- A FICO credit score is your personal credit score, which ranges from 300 to 850.
-The FICO credit score is tied to your Social Security number and is calculated by three credit reporting bureaus: Equifax, Experian and Transunion.
-A FICO credit score is calculated using several factors, including debt repayment history, outstanding debts, length of credit history and whether you have any new lines of credit open.
+- A FICO score is your personal credit score, which ranges from 300 to 850.
+The FICO credit score is tied to your Social Security number and calculated by three credit reporting bureaus: Equifax, Experian and TransUnion.
+A FICO credit score is calculated using several factors, including debt repayment history, outstanding debts, length of credit history, and whether you have any new lines of credit open.

-2. Debt-to-income ratio: Your debt-to-income ratio is a percentage that expresses how significant your required debt service payments will be in comparison to the money you bring in.
+- Debt-to-income ratio: Your debt-to-income ratio is a percentage that expresses how significant your required debt service payments will be in comparison to the money you bring in.
 For example, if you owe $30 and your income is $100, your debt-to-income ratio is 30%.
-Generally, lenders look for a debt-to-income ratio in the mid to low 30s, though sometimes businesses with a debt-to-income ratio up to 43% can be approved for a loan.
+Generally, lenders look for a debt-to-income ratio in the mid-to-low 30s, though if your company has a debt-to-income ratio up to 43%, it may still be approved for a small business loan.

-3. Cash reserves: At a bare minimum, lenders want to see businesses maintain several months’ worth of expenses in cash reserves.
-Depending on the lender you are working with, they might expect three months of cash reserves to be kept on hand, while others prefer six months or more.
-Cash reserves assure the lender that even if unexpected expenses arise or a slowdown in sales occurs, your business can still cover loan repayments.
+- Cash reserves: At a bare minimum, lenders want to see that your business maintains several months’ worth of expenses in cash reserves.
+Depending on the lender, they might expect three months of cash reserves on hand, while others prefer six months or more.
+Cash reserves assure the lender that even if unexpected expenses arise or sales slow down, your business can still cover loan repayments.

-4. Collateral: Lenders will also consider the assets your business holds as collateral to back the loan in the event you don’t have money available to make your payments.
-Common assets used as collateral include equipment or machinery, land and other real estate.
+- Collateral: Lenders will also consider the assets your business holds as collateral to back the loan in the event you don’t have money available to make your payments.
+Common assets include equipment or machinery, land, and real estate.